This post may contain affiliate links. If you click and buy something that I recommend, I might receive a small commission.

 Once you’re done, your nail shape will resemble that of a bullet.

-There you have it, a well-maintained dog nail!
+There you have it, a correct dog nail length!

-I have had a lot of people reach out and ask about counter-conditioning for difficult dogs.
+I have had many people reach out and ask about counter-conditioning for difficult dogs.
 I am by no means a dog trainer or an expert on this subject matter.

 Counter-conditioning your dog can be just as taxing.